andshawn529/FreeCellDelux/README.md

 Hidden Cards: Any card covered by a face-down card will reveal itself as soon as the top card is moved away.

-🚀 Quick Start & Deployment

-Local Usage

-Download or save index.html.

-Double-click index.html to open and play directly in any modern browser (Chrome, Edge, Safari, Firefox).

-Hosting on GitHub Pages

-Push index.html to a public or private GitHub repository.

-Go to Settings > Pages in your GitHub repository.

-Select the main branch as the build source and click Save.

-Access your live game at https://<your-username>.github.io/<repository-name>/.

-💼 Monetization Options

-Web Advertising: Host the site on a custom domain with static hosting (GitHub Pages, Vercel, Netlify) and apply for Google AdSense or Mediavine banner/interstitial ads.

-App Package: Wrap the code using tools like Electron (Desktop) or Capacitor (iOS/Android) to sell as a premium game app on Steam, App Store, or Google Play.

-HTML5 Game Marketplaces: Zip the assets and publish on platforms like Itch.io or GameJolt using pay-what-you-want or tip jar models.

 🛡️ License & Trademarks